Last Updated on

 Though we may not consider kratom to be an opiate, it can act in a similar fashion leading to constipation.
 Thus one may experience reduced gut motility, constipation, stomach pain, and bloating after ingesting kratom.

 Effects of consuming Kratom on an empty stomach?

 Ingesting kratom on an empty stomach is one of the best ways to get a faster onset of kratom effects; additionally, these effects are stronger.
 This notwithstanding, It’s not advisable to consume kratom on an empty stomach since this is the main recipe for digestive problems.

-The first response is usually nausea; you may then vomit, followed by constipation and stomach pain.
+The first response is usually Nausea caused by kratom, you may then vomit, followed by constipation and stomach pain.
 If you want to take kratom on an empty stomach, ensure you take a light meal at least 30 minutes before ingesting the product.
 This will save you the trouble of stomach problems.
 Similarly, as we had highlighted earlier, you can opt for kratom extracts if you want to faster and stronger effects.

 Additionally, you can take dairy products such as yogurt or milk to prevent stomach upsets after consuming kratom.

 Kratom constipation mainly occurs due to overdose or taking kratom too often.
 Since kratom is stimulating in nature, it’ll increase the activity of the sympathetic nervous system and reduce peristalsis in the intestine.
 This action will affect the elimination of stool from the gut.